Tuesday, May 10, 2016

 the backdrop of the Waterfall

-We stopped at Domino for a pizza and we took the pizza to Deibert Park.
+We stopped at Domino's for a pizza and took it to Deibert Park

-After we finished eating we walked the trail where we could learn more about our environment.
+After we finished eating, we walked the trail to learn more about our environment.
 We stopped at the pond to watch the turtles pop their heads up out of the water.

 Watching the turtles